SafeRL-Lab/.github/profile/README.md

 * 🔭 We focus on the theory and practice of machine learning, with applications to robotics and foundation models.

-* 🌱 We host workshops and seminars on safe reinforcement learning.
-Researchers and students interested in safe RL are welcome to join!
+* 🌱 We host workshops and seminars on safe AI and robot learning.
+Researchers and students interested in safe AI and robot learning are welcome to join!
 Recordings are available on the [AI Agent Research YouTube Channel](https://www.youtube.com/@ai-agent-research).
 For more information, visit the [Agentic AI Frontier Seminar](https://agentic-ai-frontier-seminar.github.io/), the [Safe RL Seminar Homepage](https://sites.google.com/view/saferl-seminar/home), and the [Safe RL Workshop Homepage](https://saferl.online/).

 <!--<div align=center>